design-for-fff-hero

-When should you use FFF 3D printing?
+When should you use FDM 3D printing?

-FFF 3D printing vs. CNC machines
+FDM 3D printing vs. CNC machines

 Computer numerical control (CNC) machines automatically create tools or parts via coded and programmed instructions.
-FFF 3D printing outshines CNC in three key areas: fast turnaround time for low quantities, shorter manufacturing workflows, and easier production of complex parts.
-For batch production, FFF can take longer, as CNC machines are expected to produce parts at a faster rate once the product is finalized and the G-code is produced.
+FDM 3D printing outshines CNC in three key areas: fast turnaround time for low quantities, shorter manufacturing workflows, and easier production of complex parts.
+For batch production, FDM can take longer, as CNC machines are expected to produce parts at a faster rate once the product is finalized and the G-code is produced.
 However, this often leads organizations to lean on a supporting fleet of 3D printers to back up the long CNC queue and simultaneously create parts.
-Additionally, CNC machines may be preferable for certain advanced application requirements that can’t be met with material filaments, such as PLA or ABS.
+Additionally, CNC machines may be preferable for certain advanced application requirements that can't be met with material filaments, such as PLA or ABS.

-FFF 3D printing vs. injection molding
+FDM 3D printing vs. injection molding

-When evaluating injection molding, FFF 3D printing stands apart due its low barrier of entry — in terms of both cost and knowledge.
+When evaluating injection molding, FDM 3D printing stands apart due its low barrier of entry – in terms of both cost and knowledge.
 Injection molding requires a level of expertise typically only with hands-on experience, due to the hundreds of process parameters and design constraints.
-Unlike injection molding, FFF 3D printing does not require the creation and maintenance of a mold, and allows for fast and easy design modifications.
+Unlike injection molding, FDM 3D printing does not require the creation and maintenance of a mold, and allows for fast and easy design modifications.
 The biggest benefit of injection molding is the fast production of large quantities of parts and providing an end product with a smoother surface finish.

-Key considerations for FFF design
+Key considerations for FDM design

 When designing for 3D printing, there are best practices to help you get the most value from your 3D printer the parts it creates, improve print success rates, reduce production costs, and boost the speed of your product development cycle.